ML4Q Fellowships

 Excellent postdoctoral researchers who would like to contribute to the scientific goals of the cluster and foster their academic career can receive a fellowship and space in one of the ML4Q groups in Aachen, Bonn, Cologne, Düsseldorf or Jülich.

-Each year up to two ML4Q Fellows, identified by a selection committee, will be granted funding to cover their position for 2 years, consumables as well as travel costs.
-In addition, fellows can profit from various training offers and a mentoring program.
+Selected fellows will be granted funding to cover their position for 2 years, including consumables and travel expenses.
+In addition, fellows benefit from various training opportunities and a mentoring program.

 How to apply